saiminh/CWN-netlifycms-eleventy/src/posts/aloo-gobi-inspired-soup.md

 Once the soup vegetables are tender, take the pot off the heat.
 Blend with a stick blender until smooth, before stirring through the methi and garam masala.
 Let the mixture sit for around 5 minutes to infuse the extra spices.

 Taste, adding more salt or chilli if necessary, before pouring into soup bowls.
-Squeeze over ½ lime per serving, and top with a handful of the cauliflower croutons and some fresh coriander leaves."
+Squeeze over ½ lime per serving, and top with a handful of the cauliflower croutons and some fresh coriander leaves.
 ---
 I love aloo gobi (an Indian potato-and-cauliflower dish) but always find it a bit fiddly to make.
 Cooking all the vegetables separately: fry, remove, repeat.
 I’m more of a one-pot-wonder kinda girl.
 What if, I thought, I could translate that tasty Indian concoction into a bowl of soup?
 Well, I think this comes pretty damn close.
 The methi (dried fenugreek leaves) and nigella seeds are really important for an authentic flavour.
 I found both at an Asian supermarket.